 Refugees and migrants from countries with high HIV prevalence may have experienced substantially higher levels of HIV risk throughout their lives.
-This is particularly relevant for ethnic communities living in New Zealand Aotearoa.
-For example, despite the African community only accounting for less than 0.4 percent of our country's population, 13.4 percent of people who ever reported to be living with HIV in New Zealand Aotearoa have been African.
-Most of the infections among African people have been acquired overseas before moving to New Zealand Aotearoa.
+This is particularly relevant for ethnic communities living in Aotearoa New Zealand.
+For example, despite the African community only accounting for less than 0.4% of our country's population, 13.4% of people who ever reported to be living with HIV in Aotearoa New Zealand have been African.
+Most of the infections among African people have been acquired overseas before moving to Aotearoa New Zealand.